magento/devdocs/guides/v1.0/install-gde/install/install-web.md

 <h2 id="instgde-install-magento-web">Installing the Magento software using the web-based wizard</h2>

-The web interface is a multi-page wizard that enables you to go back and forward one page at a time.
+The Setup Wizard is a multi-page wizard that enables you to go back and forward one page at a time.
 You *cannot* skip pages, and you must enter all required information on every page before you can proceed to the next page.

 In the event of errors, you can run the installer again or you can return to a previous page to fix errors on that page.

-To install the Magento software using a web interface:
+To install the Magento software using the Setup Wizard:

 1. Start a web browser.